 Lift the mirror cover to turn on the visor mirror lamp.

 Slide-on-rod feature

-The visor will slide back and forth on the rod for increased sunlight coverage.
-Rotate the visor toward the side window and extend it rearward for additional sunlight coverage.
+Rotate the visor towards the side window and extend it rearward for additional sunlight coverage.

 Note: To stow the visor back into the headliner, visor must be retracted before moving it back toward the windshield.